-The Bank has 2 (two) legal cases involving civil laws in relation to credit client and other banking facility client, in which both cases have been legally processed at the relevant courts.
-However as of 31st December 2010 there were no verdicts on these cases respectively.
-The Bank does not have any criminal case as of 31st December 2010.
+The Bank has no legal cases involving civil laws in relation to credit client and other banking facility client.
+The Bank also does not have any criminal case as of 31 December 2011.

-Below is the report of litigation case for year 2010
+Below is the report of litigation case for year 2011

 Number

 Legal Matters Disputes Crimes

 Settled (permanent settlement) 0 0

-In settlement process 2 0
+In settlement process 0 0

-Total 2 0
+Total 0 0